We’re being asked questions about post covid Lanzarote all the time, so we’ve put all the information together for you in one place.

-Most beaches do not have sunbeds currently.
+Some beaches do not have sunbeds currently.
 You can buy cheap inflatable sunbeds and even lightweight folding sunbeds from shops in the resorts.
 Playa Grande – the main beach in Puerto del Carmen has the sunbed service operating, properly socially distanced.

 Life guards are responsible for limiting overall numbers on beaches if necessary.

-Some will take your temperature on arrival, most will ask you to put on gloves and all require masks.
+Some will take your temperature on arrival, and all require masks.
 There are no limits on how many members of a family can go in at any one time.